University Websites

 Outsourcing

-University websites cannot be outsourced, built, designed, or hosted without review and approval.
-UCM and UITS, in partnership with IU Purchasing, review all requests to use university funds to build or maintain websites or web content.
+University websites cannot be outsourced, built, designed, or hosted by a third party without review and approval.
+UCM and UITS, in partnership with IU Purchasing, shall review all requests to use university funds to build or maintain websites or web content.

 Personal use